Characters: Kuroko no Basuke

 - Hot-Blooded: He even has high blood pressure.

 - Only Sane Man: Doesn't have any particular highlighted quirks like the rest of the Touou team, and puts up with his teammates without ever complaining.

 Position: CenterThe former centre of the Teikou Middle School Basketball Team and a member of the Generation of Miracles.
 He listens to no one but Akashi and still does even though they are currently in different schools.
 He didn't play for Yousen in the National High School Basketball Tournament finals simply because Akashi told him not to.
 He was the fourth GOM member to appear.

 Voiced by: Kenichi Suzumura

-- The Ace: Subverted; he and Himuro are considered the team's two aces.
+- The Ace: He and Himuro are considered Yousen's two aces.

-- Berserk Button: The opposition not giving up basketball, or heck, just implying that basketball is fun.
+- Berserk Button: The opposition not giving up basketball despite not being good at it, or just implying that basketball is fun.